 PRIMARY ASSIGNMENT (Create glossary): Choose one of your other classes.
 Using your syllabus and course textbooks (check the table of contents or index), locate 20 words which are unfamiliar to you.
 List them alphabetically, and define each word, using an online theological dictionary or other quality seminary academic source.
+OR

-OR your present or future seminary studies.
+ALTERNATE ASSIGNMENT (Create annotated bibliography): Using the document Online Resources (in this module), locate 5 websites (or pages of websites) that are a valuable background resource for your present or future seminary studies.
 For each one list the title of the website, the web address, and a paragraph that describes the information in brief detail.
 List the content, approach, interest of the site, etc. This is a type of annotated bibliography, to which you can return when you need to fill in some gaps in your course content knowledge.